 Barcelona 5 Day Itinerary

 I love the dynamic city of Barcelona, Spain because it’s filled with a lively energy that’s infectious.
-This city is jam-packed with numerous artisanal shops, multi-coloured detailed Gaudi style architecture, and has a delicious food scene begging to be tasted.
-With distinctive neighbourhoods to explore, Barcelona offers its visitors an authentic experience steeped in the Catalan culture, different wellness practices and rich history.
+This city is jam-packed with numerous artisanal shops and multi-colored detailed Gaudi style architecture.
+Barcelona also has a delicious food scene begging to be tasted as well as lots of cute and unique Hotels and Airbnbs for you to stay in while visiting.
+With distinctive neighborhoods to explore, Barcelona offers its visitors an authentic experience steeped in the Catalan culture, different wellness practices and rich history.

-This 5-day itinerary for Barcelona will take you through many of the unique things to do in Barcelona, as well as the can’t-miss tourist hot spots.
+This 5-day itinerary for Barcelona will take you through many of the unique things to do in Barcelona, as well as the can’t-miss tourist hot spots and famous landmarks in Barcelona.

 ***Disclaimer: Affiliate links are used on this site.
 If you see a link assume I probably get a kickback from it.
 It won’t cost you any extra, in fact, at times it will get you a discount.
 I hugely appreciate you using my links.***